Join us for our 10:30 Sunday service!

 At present, the church is set out in four sections:

-The left-hand aisle has seats set out in twos and threes with a wide spacing for folk who are nervous about sitting too close to others while Covid is still with us.
+The left-hand aisle has half of its seats set out in twos and threes with a wide spacing for folk who are nervous about sitting too close to others while Covid is still with us.

 The centre section has standard rows of seats.